turneradam/research_code/README.md

 - Modularize the app so it is easier to use.

 - Fix the problem that Adam talked about a while back that I can't remember

+- Fix fwhm.py so that it splits the data via list[0] rather than list[1]